redwoodjs/redwood/docs/docs/graphql.md

 }
 ```

 But this feature can be abused by an attacker to perform a batch attack.
 Allowing them to perform as many queries as they would like in a single request bypassing any rate limit rules.
-An attacker can then perform a denial of service attack or attempt to brute force login attempts like in the example below.
+An attacker can then perform a DOS attack or attempt to brute force login attempts like in the example below.
 Please read [Addressing the Security concerns of GraphQL Aliases](https://escape.tech/blog/graphql-batch-attacks-cause-dos/) for a deeper dive on the topic.

 ```
 mutation {
   login(username: "Tom", password: "password")
   second: login(username: "Tom", password: "password123")
   third: login(username: "Tom", password: "TomTheBest") }
 ```
 > To mitigate this sort of attack, RedwoodJS by default sets the [Max Aliases](https://escape-technologies.github.io/graphql-armor/docs/plugins/max-aliases) to 15.